Tha Lot-tree

 There are 292,201,338 possible number combinations.

-The auto pick choice, that is 70 to 80 percent of the purchased numbers, is generated by the Powerball computer.
+The auto pick, that is 70 to 80 percent of tickets, is generated by the Powerball computer.
 The remaining 20 to 30 percent are chosen by people that go to the trouble to pick their own numbers.

 The last number, AKA the Power Ball, is 1 to 26.